-So, what to do when all squat racks are taken?
-You wait for your turn or even request whether it is possible to take turns and complete sets.
-Sometimes you share, while at other times you wait.
-Or you can bring a squat rack home if you don’t want to wait for your turn.
+However, if all racks at your gym are taken, you still have other lower body exercises to achieve all the leg growth even without a squat rack.
+Or you can wait for your turn and even request whether it is possible to take turns and complete sets.
+Besides, you can bring a squat rack home if you don’t want to wait for your turn.

 Is a Squat Rack Necessary?